CNG Buses Explained: How They Work and Their Advantages

 How CNG Buses Work

-- Buses are connected to hoses and fueled up.
-The time it takes to fuel a bus depends on the number of vehicles, compressor size, and the amount of buffer storage.
-Filling a bus with CNG could take several minutes to a few hours.
+- CNG buses are connected to hoses and refueled.
+According to the U.S. Department of Energy (DOE), “The time it takes to fuel a bus depends on the number of vehicles, compressor size, and the amount of buffer storage.”
+The department’s alternative fuel data center (AFDC) estimates the refueling time per bus at four to five minutes.

 4 Advantages of CNG Buses